Jaydon Hibbert: Career

 In July 2023 Hibbert signed an NIL deal with Puma.

 Hibbert qualified first for the final of the triple jump with a jump of 17.70m at the 2023 World Athletics Championships in Budapest.
 However, he had to pull out of the event with a hamstring strain.

 He jumped 17.57 metres to win the Jamaica International in May 2024.
 He bettered that with a 17.75 metres jump to win the Racers Grand Prix in Kingston, Jamaica on 1 June 2024.
 He competed in the triple jump at the 2024 Paris Olympics, placing fourth overall.

+In 2025, Hibbert was one of a number of Jamaican athletes including Pinnock, Roje Stona and Rajindra Campbell who were reportedly incentivised to change their international allegiance to European country Turkey. Önder Özbilen, the team coordinator for Turkey's Olympic athletics team, confirmed in March 2026 that Hibbert, along with fellow Jamaican-born field athletes Rajindra Campbell, Rojé Stona and Wayne Pinnock were applying to switch international allegiance to Turkey ahead of the 2028 Olympic Games, as well as Nigerian sprinter Favour Ofili and Russian-born heptathlete Sophia Yakushina.
+The applications were declined by World Athletics in April 2026 as "inconsistent with the core principles of the regulations".
+On 4 June, he placed third at the 2026 Golden Gala in Rome, part of the 2026 Diamond League.

 Achievements

 All information from World Athletics profile.